fjcloud/transcript-app/prompt.md

 ## Development Guidelines

 1. **Simplicity First**: Keep the codebase minimal and easy to understand
-2. **No External Dependencies**: Use only standard libraries for Go; PatternFly via CDN for frontend
+2. **Minimal Dependencies**:
+   - Go: Use only standard library (no external dependencies)
+   - Frontend: PatternFly and marked.js via CDN only (no frameworks, no build process)
 3. **Container-Only Build**: All Go compilation happens inside the container
 4. **Enterprise UI**: Create a professional Red Hat-branded interface with PatternFly
 5. **Clear Error Messages**: Provide helpful feedback to users